fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `session_id`: string, a hash the application uses to verify that user sending the request is logged in, part of response only if login is successful

 #### POST "/v1/login/"

+###**THIS IS NOT A PRODUCTION ENDPOINT**###

 This route checks the username and password against a credentials file.
+It is used solely as a workaround for developing on a local instance of the broker to bypass MAX.gov login.
 Accepts input as json or form-urlencoded, with keys "username" and "password".
 See `current_user` docs for details.

 Example input: